adamgligor/adamgligor.github.io/_posts/2021-11-01-https-hobby-websites.md

 ## Conclusion

-All that's left is to `docker-compose up` to start it up then open `https://my-dyndns-domain.com:8011` in the browser.
+All that's left is to `docker-compose up` to start the app, then open `https://my-dyndns-domain.com:8011` in the browser.

 ## Links